 Peter F. Drucker

-We are dealing with new customer and stakeholder behaviours, disruptive technologies, changing regulatory policies, and the effects of globalisation on our supply chains.
-To be a truly Mutable Business we believe you have to look at your organisation holistically in terms of the three dimensions of Technology, People and Business.
+We are dealing with new customer and stakeholder behaviours, disruptive technologies, changing regulatory policies, and the effects of the COVID-19 pandemic, international conflicts, climate change, and globalisation on our supply chains.
+To be a truly Mutable Business ™ we believe you have to look at your organisation holistically in terms of the three dimensions of Technology, People and Business.
 Looking at the business dimension, true “Transformation” is a sustainable change big enough to move your enterprise to a different level, but it can’t be seen as just one change project, and it shouldn’t be over-complicated.
-Ultimately you need a step change in your current business approach and the value created.
+Ultimately you need continuing step changes in your current business approach and the value created.
 You need to:

 - increase revenue or market share

-In this evolving environment of new business models and digital thinking there is a constant flow of change from the new and novel to the industrialised.
-It doesn’t matter if you are in media, electronics or paint manufacturing, and it impacts everything from project management to purchasing to finance.
+In this evolving environment of new business models and digital thinking there is a constant flow of change from the new and novel to the institutionalised.
+It doesn’t matter if you are in media, electronics, or paint manufacturing, and it impacts everything from project management to purchasing to finance.
 Our framework guides the way.

 We are big fans of Alexander Osterwalder’s Business Model Canvas as a guide to review your approach.
 It asks you to map out your: